The Top 10 Lessons I’ve Learned From Darren Hardy – Part 2

 1 – Leave the world better than you find it.

-2 – If a book or song or movie or any experience touches your heart and life, you have a responsibility to share it with others.
+2 – If a book, song, movie, or any experience touches your heart and life, you have a responsibility to share it with others.

-It is in the spirit of Jim that I’ve shared Darren’s impact on my life.
+In the spirit of Jim, I’ve shared Darren’s impact on my life.

 Best of luck in your journey.